 Dual-flush toilets have one button for an effective 1.6-gallon flush for solid waste and a second button for liquid waste that typically uses .9 gpf, although that can vary from .8 gpf to 1.1 gpf and still be considered "water saving" The combination of the lower and higher flushes averages out to the HET requirement of 1.28 gpf.
 On the downside, some water-efficient toilets have been shown to have weaker flushing power, which can be an issue for homeowners with sensitive plumbing or who end up with "leftovers" in their toilet bowl that may require a second flush, thus negating the water-saving feature.

-Whether a toilet can do its job in a single flush is an important factor.
+That makes the issue of whether a toilet can do its job in a single flush a crucial factor in choosing a toilet.
+Manufacturers are responding by developing proprietary systems that help add power to the normal gravity flush, thus helping with single-flush bowl cleaning.
 Maximum Performance (MaP), an independent testing organization, assesses hundreds of toilets using a paste made of soybean and rice to simulate human waste.
 Each toilet must pass at least four out of five separate flush tests using the soybean paste and wads of toilet paper.
 The minimum standard is 250 grams of solid waste, which is average for an adult, and toilets are tested up to 1,000 grams.
 Manufacturers voluntarily submit products for testing and pay a fee, and MaP scores have become a gold standard for evaluating flush performance.